xiaohan2012/xiaohan2012.github.io/_posts/2015-09-25-parameter-estimation-in-fully-observed-BN.md

 - MLE
 - Bayesian estimation
-- Maximmal conditional likelihood(part of the graph)
+- Maximal conditional likelihood(part of the graph)
 - Maximal margin(origin from SVM)
 - Maximum entropy

-The log likelihood can be decomposed into a set of smaller CPDs, each parametrized by local paramater, \\(\theta_i\\).
+The log likelihood can be decomposed into a set of smaller CPDs, each parametrized by local parameter, \\(\theta_i\\).
 Density estimation for the GM can be done independently for each node.
 As the CPD is actually multinomial, which is an instance of exponential family distribution.
 We can get the MLE for natural parameter via moment matching.

-### Discrete example: mutlinomial distribution
+### Discrete example: multinomial distribution

 #### MLE